 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-Older adults may be more sensitive to the effects of this drug, especially stomach bleeding and kidney effects.
+Older adults may be more sensitive to the effects of this drug, especially stomach bleeding and kidney problems.

 Before using this medication, women of childbearing age should talk with their doctor(s) about the benefits and risks (such as miscarriage).
 Tell your doctor if you are pregnant or if you plan to become pregnant.
 During pregnancy, this medication should be used only when clearly needed.
 It is not recommended for use during the first and last trimesters of pregnancy due to possible harm to the unborn baby and interference with normal labor/delivery.

 Naproxen passes into breast milk.
 It is unknown if esomeprazole passes into breast milk.
 Consult your doctor before breast-feeding.